 Changing the Wheels

-Actually changing out wheels on most rolling stock is a very easy process.
+Actually changing out wheels on most of the rolling stock is a very easy process.
 For plastic trucks, simply spread the side frames outward gently until you can pop out the wheels and axle.
 It may be easier to do this with the truck removed from the car.
 Some metal trucks may require additional disassembly.
 Sprung trucks (with actual springs between the side frames and bolster) require special care to prevent springs from coming loose.

 Many manufacturers make replacement wheelsets for locomotives as well.
 Usually, locomotive wheels are press-fit onto the axle and can be removed/installed with moderate pressure.
 Choose a replacement wheel that is made for that type of model.

 One of the most important elements of any wheelset is its gauge.
 Wheels spaced too close or too far apart will not pass through switches, crossings, or even normal track.
 The gauge can be checked by using a standard gauge such as those made by the National Model Railroad Association (NMRA).
 An NMRA gauge can check many other critical clearances, too.